All Episodes

 President Trump said I was smart, tough, and will never let us down.

-And you know, you stealed me on this, but especially early on, Dr. Hannity, which is what I would call you behind your back.
+And, you know, you stealed me on this, but especially early on, Dr. Hannity, which is what I would call you behind your back.

 You'd be on the phone at 3 a.m. in the morning.

-You've you've been talking to people in France, Israel, all over the world, and getting anecdotal evidence what might be helping people with COVID.
+You've been talking to people in France, Israel, all over the world, and getting anecdotal evidence what might be helping people with COVID.

-But you got an analytic mind, Sean.
+But you've got an analytic mind, Sean.

 You actually could have been a doctor.